Miles Young: Asia

-In 1995, Young was appointed Chairman of Asia Pacific at Ogilvy & Mather Worldwide, a position he held for 13 years, while also representing WPP's corporate interests in Asia as Chairman of WPP Asia, in addition to his Ogilvy & Mather responsibilities.
+In 1995, Young was appointed chairman of Asia Pacific at Ogilvy & Mather Worldwide, a position he held for 13 years, while also representing WPP's corporate interests in Asia as Chairman of WPP Asia, in addition to his Ogilvy & Mather responsibilities.
 During this time, he oversaw the expansion of the Ogilvy & Mather network, doubling the region's revenue to $500 million between 2003 and 2008, and supervised building operations in India, Vietnam, Indonesia, Korea, Japan, Thailand and Pakistan, while also expanding practice disciplines.

-From 1997, Young managed Ogilvy & Mather's expansion into China, including the opening of its Public Relations arm.
+From 1997, Young managed Ogilvy & Mather's expansion into China, including the opening of its public relations arm.
 In 1999, Ogilvy Interactive was established in Beijing, with IBM as its first client.
-In 2002, the agency evolved into OgilvyOne and became China's leading digital agency, twice the size of its nearest domestic competitor.

-Ogilvy became the first Western agency in China to make local acquisitions, including significant regional agencies such as Nanjing Yindu, and the first to move out of the traditional centres of Beijing and Shanghai.

-During Young's tenure, Ogilvy & Mather Asia Pacific became the most awarded agency in Asia and the Ogilvy & Mather network's fastest-growing region.

-Young was a co-founder of the Ogilvy-Tsinghua Programme for Public Branding, a joint venture with Tsinghua University, Beijing, and is a member of the Advisory Board of Tsinghua University, School of Journalism.

-In 2015, Young was made an honorary citizen of Jiangsu Province, China, as a longstanding member of the Governor's Economic Advisory Council.

-He also holds an Honorary Doctorate from Sophia University, Tokyo, in recognition of his leading role in the emergence of integrated marketing communications and his achievements in the fields of advertising and marketing.